Kola nut: History

 Human use of the kola nut, like the coffee berry and tea leaf, appears to have ancient origins.
 The spread of the kola nut across North Africa seems to be connected to the spread of Islam across West Africa during the 17th century, as trading across the Mediterranean became established.
 The kola nut was particularly useful on slave ships to improve the taste of water, as enslaved Africans were often given poor quality water to drink.
 A French voyager named Chevalier Des Marchais, who traveled to West Africa in the late 1720s, noted that the nut made the, "bitterest, our sourest Things taste Sweet after it."
 These sweet alterations are attributed to the chemical substances that the nut adds to one's palate or the sheer amount of caffeine.

-The nut was a major trade commodity in intra-African trade, being imported from Ashanti by large caravans heading to further inland markets such as Kano and Bornu where their primary consumers were aristocrats and scholars.
-Kola nuts were used as an ingredient within Coca-Cola and Pepsi-Cola in 1886 and 1888 respectively.
+The nut was a major commodity in 19th century intra-African trade, being imported from the Asante Empire by large caravans heading to further inland markets such as Kano of the Sokoto Caliphate where their primary consumers were aristocrats and scholars.
+This Kola trade also extended to Bornu markets.
+Kola nuts were used as an ingredient within Coca-Cola and Pepsi-Cola in 1886 and 1893 respectively.
 Kola nuts are an important part of the traditional spiritual practice, culture, and religion in West Africa, particularly Ghana, Niger, Nigeria, Sierra Leone, Democratic Republic of Congo and Liberia.